NativeScript/nativescript-remote-builds/README.md

 </table>

-[1] If the end-user is responsible for passing the --provision flag and pick the proper certificate based on the current application and build configuration.
-In this plugin this task is handled out of the box by the Fastlane Match service.
+[1] If the end-user is responsible for passing the `--provision` flag and picking the proper certificate based on current build configuration.
+In the Remote Builds plugin, this is handled out of the box by the Fastlane Match service.

-[2] If the end user can run tests on pull requests or commits.
+[2] If the user can run tests on pull requests or commits.
 In other words, if it is supported to build multiple versions of the same app in parallel and still stable.

 [3] If the full environment information is available to the users (e.g. the versions of the CLI, cocoapods, android SDK, OS or xcode).